caiyuqing/Open-DPSM/Readme.md

 ## Python environment
 The toolbox has been built and tested with the Spyder IDE (version 5) with Python 3.9.7.

-Besides Spyder, Jupiter notebook (6.4.5)/JupiterLab (3.2.1) and PyCharm (2013.1.4) have also been also tested.
+Besides Spyder, Jupiter Notebook (6.4.5)/JupiterLab (3.2.1) and PyCharm (2013.1.4) have also been also tested.

 Note: With Jupiter notebook/JupiterLab, create a new .ipynb file under the same directory and run the following codes to start the GUI:
 ```python